The campanile of Florence cathedral (Duomo) is a Gothic masterpiece designed by Giotto and is often considered the most beautiful bell tower in Italy.

 The four statues on the western side are probably by Andrea Pisano and are Gothic in appearance and are similar to high reliefs with unfinished backs.
 The prophets on the south side are already more classical in appearance but also date from the original building period.

 The sculptures on the east and north sides are newer and from the early 15th century.
-Most are attributed to Donatello with the most noteworthy his beardless prophet (probably a portrait of Brunelleschi) and the bold Habakkuk.
+Most are attributed to Donatello with the most noteworthy being his beardless prophet (probably a portrait of Brunelleschi) and the bold Habakkuk.

 Climbing Giotto’s Campanile in Florence